 - On the specific issues of child and spousal support, the person who is owed ONGOINGsupport can continue collecting it.
 If there is BACK support owed, the person who is owed the support can in most cases start or continue collecting it in spite of a Chapter 7 filing.
 This includes not only through wage withholdings and garnishment of bank accounts, but also seizure of tax refunds and other possible aggressive means.
 In contrast, the person who is owed the BACK support MUST STOP collecting on that IF a Chapter 13 filed arranging to pay that BACK support.

 - The IRS or other taxing authorities can start or finish a tax audit, can send you a notice that you owe taxes, can demand you to file your tax returns, can assess your taxes and demand you to pay them, and in some limited situations can even file tax liens against you and your property.
+Our experienced tax lawyers can provide you with more information.

 Note that each of these exceptions applies only to certain special kinds of creditors and/or debts.
 Again, the automatic stay stops MOST actions against you by MOST creditors.
 Indeed for most people filing bankruptcy, ALL collection action is stopped for ALL of their creditors.
 That will likely be the case for you, unless you are involved in a court proceeding or collection efforts by the criminal or taxing authorities, or by an ex-spouse or support enforcement agency.